pmbriley/beta_bursts/README.md

 out: a cell structure containing the output fields you want to compute (to speed up run time by excluding unwanted analyses), can include 'dur', 'spec', 'papf'

 **outputs**
+(note that only the first output - the bursts structure - is needed for most purposes)

 bursts: structure with fields containing burst properties...
 bursts.tp: locations of beta events in time points
 bursts.secs: locations of beta events in seconds